 His friends see the signs, maybe even his eyes tearing up.
 But everybody gets distracted by this “experiment” and what they’ll “discover.”
 Buy breathalyzers, have a snootfull in the AM, maybe a refill closer to noon, hit that .05% mark and maintain it.
 No drinking after 8pm, no tippling on the weekends.
 Because…SCIENCE.

 And what follows is something the movies haven’t dared show since Mothers Against Drunk Driving took control of the alcohol narrative.
 The choral teacher gets interested in his students’ lives and problems, the psyche-teacher Dad lightens up.
-The gruff, bullying coach warms-up to the unathletic shrimp, “Specs,” he’s written off.
+The gruff, bullying coach warms-up to the unathletic shrimp, “Specs,” whom he’s written off.

 And Martin?
 He takes an interest at home, charms his wife with vacation talk and reaches his students for maybe the first time all term.